ARM-software/PAF/doc/index.rst

 guessing for example), or to directly recover a secret (the secret key used in AES for example)

-For *fault injection*, the attacker will physically affect the correct behaviour of the silicon.
+For *fault injection*, the attacker will physically affect the correct behavior of the silicon.
 There are many ways to alter the correct functionality of logic gates, flip-flops or memory cells: power supply glitching, clock glitching, EM pulse, laser beam, ...
 One has to note that physical access is not necessarily